-- Although you need to memorize a lot of vocabularies to score high, don’t go on to start memorizing long vocabularies you find in you IELTS book.
+- Although you need to memorize a lot of vocabulary to score high, don’t go on to start memorizing long vocabularies you find in your IELTS book.
 Find some phrases instead and familiarize yourself with them until you are very familiar with them.
-You can use them in your writings, what you say etc. Also make sure you are using them rightly.
+You can use them in your writings, what you say etc. Also, make sure you are using them rightly.
 Then keep at it and try more words.

 During the exam

 On the day of the exam, here are some tips to follow to score high on your IELTS Writing Test.

 - One golden rule you need to follow is “Do not spend more than 20 minutes on task 1”.
 You need to have enough time for task 2 in order to score high.
 This is because Task 2 carries more marks.
 This is a very important rule that must stick with you as you sit for you IELTS Writing Test

 - Sometimes, you might not fully understand the question, if and when this happens, do not panic.
 Just make sure you read the question again and again.
 If you really, really, really find it difficult to understand the question, be calm still.
 Just take the most reasonable guess you feel the means and clarify yourself in the introduction.
 It will be easier for the reader to grab and he/she will get where you are coming from.
 If you write a very good piece, you will still get a nice score.

 - To get a good score, try and scribble your main ideas.
 Make a very quick plan on how you are going to write the essay.
 This will make your writing look more organized and you will easily express yourself.
 There is a lot of marks awarded for neat and organized work.
 It will be very hard if you try to do it while writing.